EF21-P and Friends: Improved Theoretical Communication Complexity for Distributed Optimization with Bidirectional Compression: Distributed Optimization and Bidirectional Compression

 The theory of methods supporting workers-to-server compression is reasonably well developed.
 In the convex and strongly convex setting, the current state-of-the-art methods are \algname{DIANA} \citep{DIANA}, \algname{ADIANA} \citep{ADIANA}, and \algname{CANITA} \citep{li2021canita}.
 In the nonconvex setting, the current state-of-the-art methods are \algname{DCGD} \citep{khaled2020better} (in the low accuracy regime) and \algname{MARINA}, \algname{DASHA}, \algname{FRECON}, and \algname{EF21} \citep{MARINA, tyurin2022dasha, tyurin2022computation, zhao2021faster, EF21} (in the high accuracy regime).

 To see that these types of algorithms can achieve workers-to-server communication complexity that is no worse than that of \algname{GD}, let us consider the \algname{DIANA} method.
-In the strongly convex case, \algname{DIANA} \citep{khaled2020unified} has the convergence rate Using the Rand$K$ compression operator with $K = \nicefrac{d}{n}$, the workers-to-server complexity is not greater than meaning that \algname{DIANA}'s complexity is better than \algname{GD}'s complexity $\cO\left(\nicefrac{d L}{\mu}\log\nicefrac{1}{\varepsilon}\right)$ (recall that $L_{\max} \leq n L$).
-The same reasoning applies to other algorithms in the convex and nonconvex worlds.
+In the strongly convex case, \algname{DIANA} \citep{khaled2020unified} has the convergence rate Using the Rand$K$ compression operator with $K = \nicefrac{d}{n}$, the workers-to-server complexity is not greater than